Minecraft Server Setup for Development

 Common Pitfalls

-- Wrong Java version: build compiles but server rejects plugin.
-Match toolchain to server.
+- Wrong Java version: the build passes, then the server rejects the plugin.

 Future Improvements

-- Wire CI to build and attach jar to releases
+- Build jars in CI and attach them to releases.

-- Add integration tests that spin a headless server instance
+- Add integration tests that start a headless server.

-- Add incremental recompile hot swap with a debug agent
+- Try incremental hot swap with a debug agent.

 Wrap Up